 Chapter 37 - The Last List

 In October there is no chestnut harvest, no beautification, no Brundibár.
 October is nothing but transports.
-Every time another transport leaves, those of us who are left stand at the iron gates of the Sluice and hold our thumbs, the hand signal for good luck. for the girls leaving.
+Every time another transport leaves, those of us who are left stand at the iron gates of the Sluice and hold our thumbs in the hand signal for good luck for the girls leaving.

 “October 28th,” we say instead of goodbye.